- Course Number:

 Intended Outcomes for the course

-- Identify personal characteristics that relate to appropriate life choices pertaining to work, leisure, and education.
+- Apply self-awareness choices pertaining to work, leisure, and education.

 - Utilize a variety of decision-making models to plan for career and life choices.

-- Integrate the career information using self awareness and decision making skills in order to create a career and educational plan i.e. college major or program of study
+- Synthesize and integrate career information using self awareness and decision making skills in order to create a career and educational plan.

 Course Activities and Design